Best bikepacking sleeping bag 2024 – our pick of the best sleeping bags and quilts for a night under the stars

 Small stuff sack

 Getting out in nature is one of the things that makes bikepacking what it is.
 With that in mind, it's great to think about all the ways our sport impacts the natural world.
 The materials used to build sleeping bags aren't exempt from that and REI makes it easy to be conscientious.
-The down used is RDS certified "to ensure that down and feathers come from animals that have not been subjected to any unnecessary harm."
-Then the entire construction is Bluesign certified "to keep chemicals of concern out of the process."
+The down used is RDS-certified "to ensure that down and feathers come from animals that have not been subjected to any unnecessary harm".
+Then the entire construction is Bluesign certified "to keep chemicals of concern out of the process".

 The bag itself features a Pertex water-resistant shell with 850-fill-power goose down insulation.
 It's not too narrow at the bottom so there is a decent amount of leg wriggling space and the close-cut hood and yoke around the shoulders should stop any drafts from getting in.

-Western Mountaineering Flylite Platinum LZ Sleeping Bag
+Western Mountaineering Flylite Sleeping Bag

-Western Mountaineering Flylite Platinum LZ Sleeping Bag
+Western Mountaineering Flylite Sleeping Bag

 The lightest fully-baffled sleeping bag in the world